 The first place many people believe a tithe is mentioned in Scripture is in Genesis.
 It occurs when Abram (later Abraham) gives the priest Melchizedek a tenth of the spoils he won after he battled several kings (Genesis 14:18 - 20).
 God commanded the implementation of a tithe system of giving based on a person's "increase" (Deuteronomy 14:22).
 This was done in order to provide support for the tribe of Levi (Numbers 18, Deuteronomy 18).

 The Levities were dedicated by the Eternal (Numbers 8) to serve the religious needs of the entire nation (e.g. serve in and maintain the portable tabernacle, which later became permanent in the form of Jerusalem's temple).
-This support through tithing, along with offerings, was needed since the Levities did not receive an inheritance of farmable land when Israel entered the Promised Land (Numbers 18:20 - 21, Joshua 18:7, etc.).
+Their support through a special tithe was needed since the Levities did not receive an inheritance of land (Numbers 18:20 - 21, Joshua 18:7, etc.).

-Some that believe in tithing teach that it should be based on a person's gross income (before taxes and other deductions) while others state that a tenth should be given based on one's net income (income after taxes, expenses related to a person's employment or business, etc.).
+Some that believe a tithe should be based on a person's gross income (before taxes and other deductions) while others state that a tenth should be given based on one's net income (income after taxes, expenses related to a person's employment or business, etc.).
 Concerning the implementation of this doctrine, some churches leave it up to the conscience of individual members to determine what is their "increase."
 Other organizations, however, dictate to their membership when and on what they should tithe.

 It should also be noted that the Old Testament system of tithing was also used for more than supporting the Levitical priesthood.
 A second tithe was to be saved and personally kept to pay expenses (travel, food, lodging, etc.) for a person and their family to observe God's annual Feast Days (especially the Feast of Tabernacles - see Deuteronomy 14:22 - 27).